Plinky / Plinky+ Manual

 LFO Symmetry

-LFO Symmetry Sets the slope of the LFO shape - for example turning a triangle wave into a sharp ramp up (symmetry +100) or down (symmetry -100).
+LFO Symmetry This parameter sets the slope of the LFO shape - for example turning a triangle wave into a sharp ramp up (symmetry +100) or down (symmetry -100).
+Set this if you want to tilt the shape of the LFO wave for modulation and on the CV outs (Plinky Expander or Plinky+).

 Mixer